JamesCobley/Oxi_Shapes/README.md

 4. Application.
 The Oxi-Shapes [Streamlit](https://streamlit.io/) app was generated using the [app](https://github.com/JamesCobley/Oxi_Shapes/blob/main/App.py) script.
 The application can be accessed for free [online](https://oxishapes.streamlit.app/).
 The application was used to create Extended Figure 3 and 4.
 5. Simulations.
 # Resources
-This repository contains the white paper, where the detailed mathematical basis of Oxi-Shapes is elaborated, and the experimental methods section, which provides further details on the scripts above and general procedures.
+This repository contains the white paper, where the detailed mathematical basis of Oxi-Shapes is elaborated (supplemental information), and the  methods section, which provides further details on the scripts above and general procedures.
 # Data Availability
 This repository contains the published data, and their metadata, used to compute the Oxi-shapes mentioned in the preprint.
 Each of data file has been uploaded.
 # Further Reading